 Boyhood – An Inside Look

-Last week we watched the incredibly creative film, Boyhood.
+Last week, we watched the incredibly creative film Boyhood.
 Along with enjoying the content and acting in the movie, I was impressed with the unique methods used to produce the film, which are outlined below.
-What struck me was how rare it is to see film or TV accurately or honestly tell the story of teenage boyhood including the experiences of the boy himself.
-We typically do a fine job of showing what teenage boys do; sports, eating, technology, girls/boys, video games, violence, anger, sex, risky behaviors, etc., but we don’t do such a good job of sharing their experiences.
-We do this profusely in the media with teenage girls, most people over the age of twelve can tell you in detail what it is like to be a teenage girl.
-We have many classic and not-so-classics books, films and TV shows about girls coming of age and their experiences related to their transitions.
+What struck me was how rare it is to see film or TV accurately or honestly tell the story of teenage boyhood, including the experiences of the boy himself.
+We typically do a fine job of showing what teenage boys do: sports, eating, technology, girls/boys, video games, violence, anger, sex, risky behaviors, etc., but we don’t do such a good job of sharing their experiences.
+We do this profusely in the media with teenage girls; most people over the age of twelve can tell you in detail what it is like to be a teenage girl.
+We have many classic and not-so-classic books, films, and TV shows about girls coming of age and the experiences related to their transitions.
 Not so much for boys.

 Boyhood Through Film and Pop Culture - Providence Holistic Counseling Services - teenage boy eats pizza

-Boyhood still seems to be a bit of a mystery in books, film and TV.
-Maybe teenage boys are just not cute enough for the media?
-Or possibly it is because we have to accept as a culture, we enjoy stories about girls, predominantly white girls, more than boys or people of color?
+Boyhood still seems to be a bit of a mystery in books, films, and TV.
+Maybe teenage boys are just not cute enough for the media.
+Or possibly it is because we have to accept as a culture that we enjoy stories about girls, predominantly white girls, more than boys or people of color.
 I refuse to believe it is because their stories are not as interesting or worthy of attention.

 Boyhood Movie Details